feereel/iris-case-manager/README.md

 ## Case zip structure

 All cases stored in folder named "Cases".
 Each case is separated in folder named with uuid4.
 Inside it case.json contains everything needed to restore case with dependencies.
-Another files needs for datastore.
+Other files are needed for the datastore.

 <strong>Example</strong>
 ```